 Avoid Multiple Credit Checks

-A hard credit inquiry on your credit report will negatively affect your credit score.
+A hard credit check on your credit reports will negatively affect your credit score.
 And so, you should try and avoid having multiple credit inquiries in a short period.
 One exception is with mortgage applications, where borrowers have a 45-day period to shop around for lenders.
 Each credit inquiry within this window will show up as a single one.

 Correct Credit Report Mistakes